Wales have Six Nations 'swagger' - Biggar

 "From our point of view, there are lots of key experienced players missing, but that also gives an opportunity to a lot of young lads who have come into the squad to step up and really stake a claim."

-Wales face a daunting first fixture away against an in-form Ireland, who defeated New Zealand in the autumn.
+Wales face a daunting first fixture away against Ireland, who defeated New Zealand in the autumn.

 "It's a tough start," said Biggar.
 "With the form Ireland showed in the autumn, how impressive they are are, we know how tough going to Dublin is.